erdalkaraca/hi5/README.md

 With the Eclipse Communication Framework (ECF) there is also great support for a service driven development approach as OSGi services can serve as web services, for example, using ECF's JAX-RS integration.

 # Client side
 On the client side you can use your favorite framework/library to provide a smooth and reactive/responsive UI.
-By default, jQuery, jQuery UI and jQuery mobile are used.

 # Deployment modes
 The application can be deployed in several modes: